Validation

 }

-@validatedQuery / @validatedHeaders accept an entire schema (no name) to validate the whole object.
+@validatedQuery / @validatedParam / @validatedHeaders accept an entire schema (no name) to validate the whole object.
 With a name, they extract a single field and validate it.

 Programmatic validation

-When you need to validate something outside an HTTP request: a queue payload, an event, a CLI input: use ValidationService.validate() or a registered adapter directly:
+When you need to validate something outside an HTTP request: a queue payload, an event, a CLI input: use a ValidationRegistry with the adapters you need:

-import { inject, ValidationService, ValidationErrorClass } from "@expressots/core";
+import { provide, ValidationRegistry, createZodValidator } from "@expressots/core";

 @provide(ImportService)